-Often talk about customer relationship management (CRM) systems focuses primarily on B2B businesses, despite the fact that every business has customers.
+Often talk about customer relationship management (CRM) systems focus primarily on B2B businesses, despite the fact that every business has customers.
 In fact, relationships with their customers are increasingly moving to the top of B2C companies’ priority lists.
 In today’s competitive environment, the business that can create personalized interactions with its customers is the one most likely to earn their loyalty.

 If you run a B2C company, CRM could be an important addition to your suite of solutions.
 With the right system in place, you’ll be able to create strong relationships with your existing customers while also finding new methods of expanding your audience.

 Here Are a Few Easy Uses of CRM to Take Your B2C Brand to The Next Level.

 Personalization is everything in business today, from marketing campaigns to customer service.
 Top retailers already realize that if they want to remain competitive, they have to use data science to constantly gather, analyze, and utilize information on customer interactions with their brand.

 Realizing this, top CRM provider Salesforce has solutions designed to address the unique needs of B2C brands.
 In addition to building databases that allow you to track the history of each customer’s purchases, complaints, and product returns, Salesforce resides within your data infrastructure, gathering information on customer interactions with your website.

 That data will give you the foundation you need to make decisions about product development, develop marketing campaigns, and adjust your approach to customer service.

 Research shows that 67 percent of customers have sought customer service from a company on social media.
 B2C consumers can’t afford to ignore those customers, who generally expect a rapid response.